 b) there is no more fun than skiing downhill from Piz Nair (3056 m) or Piz Corvatsch (3451 m) for an hour down to the hotel in St. Moritz or alternatively doing the same with a mountain bike

 c) St. Moritz’s quality standards (restaurants, cable cars, trails, GPS mapping, ski / bike rentals etc) are one of the highest in the world

 - and St. Moritz is where the winter sports were born some 150+ years ago

-This article originated in outlining over and over to my overseas friends/clients how to get in and how to make most of their stay there.
+This article originated in over and over again outlining my overseas friends/clients how to get in and how to make most of their stay there.